rhblind/rhblind.github.io/content/posts/config.md

     (package! default-text-scale)
     ```

-    Enable the global minor mode and add some extra keybindings for macOS.
+    Enable `default-text-scale-mode` global minor mode and add some extra keybindings for macOS.
 I think
     it's easier to just use `CMD-+/-/0` to increase, decrease and reset.

     ```emacs-lisp